vpon-sdk/vpon-sdk.github.io/en/ios/ios-native.en.md

 # Download Sample Code
 ---
-Here we use basic Native ad as an example.
+Here we use Basic Native Ad as an example.
 A Native Ad sample in table view is also in the [Sample Code] <br>

 # Mediation
 ---